joereddington/whichmpscitesources/index.md

 ![Screen Shot 2014-11-23 at 12.42.46](https://i1.wp.com/joereddington.com/wp-content/uploads/2014/11/Screen-Shot-2014-11-23-at-12.42.46.png?resize=540%2C283)

-We’re looking at the most important part of information sharing here.
-If we are to have grown-up conversations we must use information that can be checked.
-The first step is simply is saying where your information came from.
+This is a very low bar.
+Obviously the site could be to http://www.definatelynotaconspiricytheorist.com/, but at least that's a _start_.

+This project has had several iterations since 2014.
 You can view the first list [here](http://joereddington.com/4534/2014/11/24/the-list-of-uk-politicians-most-likely-to-be-making-up-facts./).
 I checked how good the idea was with humans [here](http://joereddington.com/5153/2015/04/28/does-your-mp-cite-their-sources-or-do-they-make-up-the-facts-find-out-here/) and it worked very well.
-I’m certainly happy that the list is the most simple and visible way of making MPs aware of the information they are putting out.

 All of the code is in [GitHub](https://github.com/joereddington/whichmpscitesources), and if you’d like to look at the list a single MPs you will find it [here](http://joereddington.com/mps_always/full/).